Kanchenjunga Circuit Trek

 The Kanchenjunga trek route involves numerous steep ascents and descents.
 The trail itself is rugged and challenging, demanding long hours of walking.
 As you ascend to higher elevations, the air becomes thinner, and the cold climate can take a toll on your body.
 If you are not physically fit, this trek has the potential to turn into a nightmare experience for you.

 While the rewards of the Kanchenjunga base camp trek are undoubtedly great, they come at the price of enduring difficult and strenuous walking conditions.
-Endurance is not only a matter of physical strength but also mental resilience.
+Endurance is not only a matter of physical strength but also of mental resilience.
 The trek primarily consists of tea house accommodations, where modern facilities are virtually nonexistent.
 Services are limited to the bare minimum, and you may find yourself having to pay extra for basic amenities such as hot showers, internet access, charging facilities, and even drinking water.

 To prepare yourself for this trek in Nepal, the best approach is to engage in physical training and, if possible, undertake a few smaller hikes or short treks beforehand.
 Incorporate cardio exercises into your routine, such as jogging, running, long walks, cycling, climbing stairs, and swimming, to improve your overall stamina.
 Additionally, focus on building your muscle strength and core body fitness to tackle the demanding terrain effectively.